twelsby/docker-linux-dev/README.md

 [![Build and Publish](https://github.com/madduci/docker-linux-cpp/actions/workflows/build.yaml/badge.svg)](https://github.com/madduci/docker-linux-cpp/actions/workflows/build.yaml)

-A basic docker image for C++ developers, featuring g++ (from 8 to 10) and clang (from 9 to 10).
-The default compiler is g++9, but you're free to modify the Dockerfile and set your own.
+A basic docker image for developing in C++, Rust and Python, featuring g++ (from 9 to 11) and clang (from 11 to 15).
+The default compiler is g++11, but you're free to modify the Dockerfile and set your own.

 As default working directory, `/project` is being used, but feel free to change it.